 An accomplished artist in her own right, Juliette Roche studied painting at the Académie Ranson in Paris.

-With the outbreak of World War I, Gleizes re-enlisted in the French army, whereupon he was placed in charge of organizing entertainment for the troops.
+With the outbreak of World War I, Gleizes re-enlisted in the French army and was attached to the Army Health Service’s infirmary unit in Toul, where he was placed in charge of organizing entertainment for convalescent troops.
 In one of those projects he was engaged by Cocteau to design the sets and costumes for a production of Shakespeare’s play A Midsummer Night’s Dream.

 It was also during this time that Gleizes came into contact with Florent Schmitt — although it’s quite likely that their paths had already crossed in Paris prior to the war, seeing as how the worlds of music and art in the city were so inextricably intertwined.